North Central Missouri College Guidelines for Release of Education Records

 Spousal Requests: FERPA privacy and disclosure rights are assigned to the student.
 The spouse cannot authorize release of non-directory information contained in the student’s education records.

-Transcript requests are processed twice weekly by the Registrar’s Office.
-They are not available on a walk-in basis.
-Students must provide written instructions, signature, student ID number or social security number and transcript fee before requests will be filled.
+Transcript requests are processed by the Registrar’s Office.
+Written instructions, signature, student ID number or social security number, and transcript fees must be provided before requests will be filled.
 The options for methods to request transcripts are available on the Alumni or Current Student tab of the NCMC website.

 Current students may print unofficial copies of their transcripts through their online student account.